Quantitative particle approximation of nonlinear Fokker-Planck equations with singular kernel: Examples

 All the other results of this paper apply.
 In particular, if the initial condition is regular enough, we obtain a rate $\varrho$ in $L^1\cap L^\infty$ norm (the rate is maximized with $\rK=+\infty$ when $s=d-2$), and this rate is almost $\frac{1}{6}$.

 \paragraph{Attractive-repulsive kernels.}

-There is at least another very interesting class of kernels that enters our framework.
+There is at least one other very interesting class of kernels that enters our framework.
 The attractive-repulsive kernels are attractive in a region of space, i.e. they satisfy \eqref{eq:attractive} on a subdomain $D$ of the domain of definition of $K$, and repulsive (i.e. satisfying \eqref{eq:repulsive}) on the complement of $D$.

-The most famous example of such attractive-repulsive kernels might be the Lennard-Jones potential in molecular dynamics: this isotropic potential (i.e. $V(x) \equiv V(|x|)$) reads
+The most famous example of such attractive-repulsive kernels might be the Lennard-Jones potential in molecular dynamics: this isotropic potential reads

 for some $V_{0}>0$.
 Then $K(x) = \nabla V(x)$ satisfies the first condition of \eqref{HK} (local integrability) only if the dimension is greater or equal to $14$, which may not be of the greatest physical relevance.